 One of the best remedies for constipation is consuming fenugreek seeds, more precisely ground fenugreek seeds.

-The fiber content in fenugreek is very helpful for soothing the stomach and healing it, they are also extremely helpful for getting rid of constipation.
+The fibre content in fenugreek is very helpful for soothing the stomach and healing it; they are also extremely helpful for getting rid of constipation.

-When dietary fibers get engorged with liquid, water, they are going to absorb toxins in your intestines, and also help detoxify your body.
+When dietary fibres get engorged with liquid, water, they are going to absorb toxins in your intestines, and also help detoxify your body.

 This will also soften stool and ease their passage out, which will result in frequent bowel movement.

-And to just give you an idea of the amount of fiber in fenugreek, one tablespoon, which is about 11 grams, contains roughly 10% of your daily requirements of fiber, which is very abundant.
+And to give you an idea of the amount of fibre in fenugreek, one tablespoon, which is about 11 grams, contains roughly 10% of your daily requirements of fibre, which is very abundant.

-Of course, relaying just on fenugreek for your fiber intake is not healthy, you should add more sources to your diet, such as grains and seeds, the best in my opinion is whole wheat bread.
+Of course, relying just on fenugreek for your fibre intake is not healthy, you should add more sources to your diet, such as grains and seeds, the best, in my opinion, is whole wheat bread.